New patients:

 Patients who smoke or use nicotine in any form may not be offered consultation appointments or surgery.

-Please note that appointments will only be offered to patients who are at a safe surgical weight.
+Please note that appointments will only be offered to patients who are at a safe surgical weight - this will vary to some extent depending on the surgery in question.
 We recognise that BMI is an imperfect metric of patient health, however there is sufficient data to demonstrate its utility in predicting poor outcomes from surgery such as breast reduction.
-BMI must be less than 32 for patients considering any form of aesthetic or reconstructive breast surgery.

 Ceasing herbal remedies and natural supplements prior to surgery: